-The summit took place on the week after the mid-term elections hit the Kirchner administration badly, presently overtaken with the results and dealing with cabinet reshuffles.
-These pressing domestic issues (and the coup in Honduras) have been the main concern of the public with otherwise small room for the L'Aquila Summit.
+The summit took place the week after the mid-term elections hit the Kirchner administration badly, and it has been overtaken with dealing with the results and cabinet reshuffles.
+These pressing domestic issues (and the coup in Honduras) have been the main concern of the public, with little room for the L'Aquila summit.

-The coordinated efforts of the G8 have thus received scarce attention beyond the agreement to give the Doha Round of the WTO another chance.
+The coordinated efforts of the G8 have, thus, received scarce attention beyond the agreement to give the Doha Round of the WTO another chance.
 As the daily Pagina 12 remarked, the European press pointed out that the final declaration did not contain much substance.
-It cynically remarked that the repetition of wishful exhortations was "similar to the 2008 Summit, which took place while Wall Street was falling apart."
+It cynically remarked that the repetition of wishful exhortations was "similar to the 2008 summit, which took place while Wall Street was falling apart."